shajra/nix-example/pkgs-make/README.md

 If you have a C, Haskell, or Python project, this library should be usable as is.
 If you're using another language, it can likely be extended.

-One of the accompanying tutorials provides [an overview of using Pkgs-make](../tutorials/1-pkgs-make/README.md) as well as [Haskell tutorial](../tutorials/2-haskell/README.md) and [Python tutorial](../tutorials/2-python/README.md) both showcasing usage of Pkgs-make.
+One of the accompanying tutorials provides [an overview of using Pkgs-make](../tutorials/1-pkgs-make/README.md).
+Additionally, as a [Haskell tutorial](../tutorials/2-haskell/README.md) and [Python tutorial](../tutorials/2-python/README.md) both showcase language-specific usage.

 This document specifies Pkgs-make in more rigor and completeness.

-<a id="org2a9b1d5"></a>

-# Prerequisites

-At a minimum, you need to [install Nix](https://nixos.org/nix/manual/#chap-installation).
-Additionally, you may want to [install some development tools](../tools/README.md) to showcase what's possible with Pkgs-make.

-Ideally, we manage addition per-project tools with Nix expressions, alleviating the need to manually install too many tools beyond Nix.

-<a id="orgfb1008a"></a>
+<a id="org0f51c9e"></a>

-# Importing a Variant
+# Importing

 Pkgs-make is just a Nix library, similar to Nixpkgs, so once we fetch the repository we just need to import it from a Nix expression.
 Please see the tutorials if you don't know how to do that.